FAQs

 Elections

-You can use an envelope of your own and put the return address and Freepost number on it OR contact your local city or district council Electoral Officer.
+You can use an envelope of your own, as long as you put the correct return address and Freepost number on it OR contact your local city or district council Electoral Officer.

 Elections

-I am on the Unpublished Parliamentary roll and I want a special vote please.
+I am on the Unpublished Parliamentary roll and I want a special vote.
+How do I do this?

 Contact the Electoral Officer at your local city or district council.